Marie Rose (Dead or Alive): Promotion and reception

+Zenji Nishikawa of Famitsu describe her story in Venus Vacation as "sports-like" due to her drive to prove herself as a more adult figure in Helena's eyes.
+He pointed out that while her character wants to be regarded as mature, she tends to use childish speech and mannerisms, which he found particularly cute alongside her "little devil" aspect in how she interacts with the player.
+Her friendship with Honoka was considered another highlight, in that both girls portrayed a vulnerability with their friendship, particularly in their interactions with the character Nyotengu.
+Nishikawa mentioned that while she's portrayed as having body issues with her height and figure, he felt both were fine and expressed she should instead be proud of it as she offered a nice contrast to other female characters in the series.

 Dr. Ardian Indro Yuwono in a paper for Indonesian journal Interaksi examined the designs of several female characters in Dead or Alive 6, which included Marie Rose.
 Describing her as having "a child's body posture design" despite the character's age, with her physical features appearing more in line with a young teenager fitting of a "loli" archetype seen in media.
 In-game, Yuwono pointed out this was reflected by her outfit options; while many of the characters in Dead or Alive featured clothing options that exposed their bodies, he observed Marie Rose's were more covered and "childish", even in regards to swimwear.
 He felt while Marie Rose was still sexually objectified in the series, her physical appearance made her unique in the game as the sexualization imposed on her character was not directly due to the physical but the "forbidden sexual fantasies" allusion of her design.
 He clarified that this did not make any negative implications for a viewer attracted to her however, thanks to her established adult age of 18.
 Meanwhile, he stated her maid element furthered the sexual fantasy aspect of the character, representing a Japanese trope commonly found in maid cafes and pornography depicting a subservient woman, as well as a particularly popular subject in cosplay.